institut-de-genomique/obo-HerbsPathway/README.md

-obo-parser
+obo-HerbsPathway
 ==========

-A java parser for obo file format as provided by unipathway
+A java converter unipathway to Herbs

 Installation